April 1, read the Bible in a year in PowerPoint; commented

 Psalm 27 of David.
 “The Lord is my light and my salvation; whom shall I fear? the Lord is the strength of my life; of whom shall I be afraid?”

-March 29, read the Bible in a year in PowerPoint; with comments.
+March 29, read the Bible in a year in PowerPoint; commented

 In Joshua 3 the Israelites were finally crossing the Jordan.

 Joshua 4.
-After crossing the Jordan Joshua commanded the Israelites to take twelve stones as Memorial Stones to remind them they crossed Jordan on dry ground.
+After crossing the Jordan Joshua commanded the Israelites to take twelve stones as Memorial Stones to remind them they crossed Jordan on dry ground even though the Jordan River was flooded.
 (When the Levites finally had passed over the Jordan River with the Ark the waters returned to flood stage.)

 Psalm 25, of David.
 “Unto Thee, o LORD do I lift up my soul.”